 Payment of Fees

 All camping and reservation fees must be paid in advance of occupancy or use of park facilities.
 Campers are responsible for all fees related to this policy.
 If you have any questions about reservations, please call the Castle Mountain Recreation Visitor Center during regular business hours at (303) 838-5496.

-Any change of dates/sites or cancellation requests must be made by calling the Visitor Center at 303-838-5496 or sending an e-mail to firstname.lastname@example.org.
-Reservations can only be canceled if the cancellation request is made 15 days or more prior to the arrival date.
+Any change of dates/sites or cancellation requests must be made by calling the Visitor Center at 303-838-5496 or sending an e-mail to email@example.com.
+Reservations can only be canceled if the cancellation request is made 14 days or more prior to the arrival date.
 Reservations created 13 days or less prior to the arrival date are non-refundable.